 - Don’t be negative;

-- Don't leave for tomorrow what can be done today;
+- Don’t put off until tomorrow what can be done today;

-These phrases are basic principles that one should keep in mind when applying kaizen.
-Several Japanese proverbs and sayings also reflect this culture.
-Of course, kaizen goes far beyond all that, so much so that there are gigantic books and complete courses that teach the method.
-Still, there are still many things to talk about, like the 5s`s.
+These phrases are basic principles that a person should keep in mind when applying kaizen.
+Various Japanese proverbs and sayings also reflect this culture.
+Of course, kaizen goes far beyond all this, to the point that there are huge books and complete courses that teach the method.
+Still, there are many things to discuss, such as the 5s’s.

 We also recommend reading: